Coventry Energy Fund

 • a photo or screenshot of your online account with your utility provider (must show your account number, name and address).

-If you require help for electricity, gas and/or water debt, we will require additional details.
+If you require help with electricity, gas and/or water debt, we will require all the above and some additional details.

-2. Provide evidence to Act on Energy supporting their application (the evidence required will be explained in the paper application form).
+2. Provide evidence to Act on Energy supporting the application (the evidence required will be explained in the paper application form).

-3. Agree & accept that at the discretion of the Coventry Energy Fund team that it may be a condition of assistance that you are referred to a debt advice service to assist you with budgeting and debt management.
+3. Agree and accept that at the discretion of the Coventry Energy Fund team it may be a condition of assistance that you are referred to a debt advice service to assist you with budgeting and debt management.

 This support is only offered to the following tenures of housing: